 • Eczema

-The skin in the places where this type of rash appears coarsens, the places on which the skin furrows are present acquire deeper and sharper outlines.
-The areas of eczema appearing become a rich red color.
-Then the smallest blisters are formed, inside of which there is a liquid.
+The skin in the places where this type of rash appears becomes coarser, and the places where skin furrows are present acquire deeper and sharper outlines.
+The areas where eczema appears take on a deep red color.
+Then tiny blisters form, containing liquid inside.
 Over time, the surface of the rash bursts, forming a honey-colored cover.
 At all stages of eczema, severe itching of the skin is noted.

 • Hives

 This disease owes its name to the fact that these rashes are indistinguishable from nettle burns.
-In this case, there is the appearance of several billowing round blisters with a red-pink color.
-The size, frequency, and location of the congestion all vary from case to case.
+In this case, there is the appearance of several raised round blisters with a red-pink color.
+The size, frequency and locations of accumulation all vary from case to case.
 With intense damage to skin fragments, an increase in overall body temperature may occur.
-As a result, the patient is faced with bouts of fever.
-Rashes with urticaria can itch, and may even go away without this manifestation.
+As a result, the patient experiences bouts of fever.
+Urticaria rashes may itch, or may even go away without this manifestation.

 • Dermatitis

-The first symptom of dermatitis is the appearance of scaly, reddening areas of the skin.
+The first symptom of dermatitis is the appearance of flaky, red areas of the skin.
 In their place, tiny liquid bubbles appear over time.
-The manifestations of dermatitis pass with terrible itching.
+Manifestations of dermatitis go away with terrible itching.

-Allergy manifestations that affect the state and functioning of the respiratory system in medical practice are called respiratory.
-These disorders are provoked by specific allergens, which, due to their low weight, easily rise into the air, and their microscopic size allows these substances to easily pass through the mucous membranes.
-Such allergens are: flowering plants, house and other types of dust, animal excretions, fish food, etc. Allergic processes can involve various organs that are part of the respiratory system.
-You can meet both isolated varieties of respiratory allergies, and a combination of manifestations of a respiratory nature.
+Manifestations of allergies that affect the condition and functioning of the respiratory system in medical practice are called respiratory.
+These disorders are provoked by specific allergens, which, due to their insignificant weight, easily rise into the air, and their microscopic size allows these substances to easily pass through the mucous membranes.
+Such allergens are: flowering plants, house and other types of dust, animal excretions, fish food, etc. Various organs that are part of the respiratory system can be involved in allergic processes.
+You can encounter both isolated types of respiratory allergies and a combination of respiratory manifestations.

 Rhinitis

-Allergic rhinitis is a swelling of the mucous membrane, which leads to the fact that the nasal passages are significantly narrowed.
-As a result, people suffering from this symptom of allergy find it extremely difficult to breathe.
-Sometimes it is generally possible to do this exclusively by mouth.
-At the same time, the nasal sinuses are strongly irritated, itching is observed, as well as profuse runny nose and sneezing.
+Allergic rhinitis is swelling of the mucous membrane, which leads to the fact that the nasal passages are significantly narrowed.
+As a result, people suffering from this allergy symptom find it extremely difficult to breathe.
+Sometimes it is even possible to do this exclusively with your mouth.
+The sinuses are severely irritated, there is itching, as well as profuse runny nose and sneezing.

 Laryngitis

-Laryngitis occurs when an allergen affects the mucous surfaces of the larynx.
-During an allergic reaction, it can swell, which can cause serious breathing disorders.
-Therefore, signs of an allergic reaction in the larynx should be the reason for an immediate visit to the doctor.
-The presence of various voiced noises in the patient's voice indicates participation in the inflammatory processes of the vocal cords.
+Laryngitis occurs when the allergen affects the mucous surfaces of the larynx.
+During an allergic reaction, it can swell, which can cause serious breathing problems.
+Therefore, signs of an allergic reaction in the larynx should be a reason to immediately consult a doctor.
+The presence of various ringing noises in the patient’s voice indicates the participation of the vocal cords in inflammatory processes.

 Alveolitis

-Alveolitis is a severe but fortunately rare allergic condition that affects the patient's lungs.
-Most often, it is provoked by proteins that are excreted along with bird feces.
-The disease develops for a long time, its manifestations reduce the productive volume of the lungs.
+Alveolitis is a severe, but fortunately rare, allergic phenomenon that affects the patient’s lungs.
+Most often it is provoked by proteins that are excreted along with bird feces.
+The disease develops over a long period of time, its manifestations reduce the productive volume of the lungs.
 Treatment of alveolitis is carried out only in a hospital.
-The characteristic signs of alveolitis are the appearance of shortness of breath and cough, after the allergen has entered.
+Characteristic signs of alveolitis are the appearance of shortness of breath and cough after exposure to an allergen.

 Bronchial asthma